StephanAkkerman/axie-manager-bot/README.md

 The purpose of this bot is that it can be used for guilds with multiple scholars, who each have their own scholars and wallets.

 ## QR Code
-The code of QRCodeBot.py and part of main.py was written by [ZracheSs | xyZ](https://github.com/ZracheSs-xyZ), check out their repo for the original code.
+The code of QRCodeBot.py and part of qr.py was written by [ZracheSs | xyZ](https://github.com/ZracheSs-xyZ), check out their repo for the original code.

 ## Features
-- Send qr code if a scholar types !qr in the 🤖┃login channel
+- Send qr code, using the !qr command
+- Mute and unmute users, using the !mute and !unmute commmands
-- Encrypt test, such as your private key, using the `!encrypt <your private key>` command
+- Encrypt messages, using the !encrypt command
-- Give new scholars automatically a role, currently disabled
+- Start tryouts, using the !tryouts command
+- Make announcements, using the !announce command
+- Clear a number of messages, using the !clear command
+- Custom !help command

 ## Dependencies
 The required packages to run this code can be found in the `requirements.txt` file.
 To run this file, execute the following code block: